lepronet85/alx-higher_level_programming/0x0B-python-input_output/README.md

 - You don’t need to manage file permission or file doesn't exist exceptions.
 - You are not allowed to import any module

+## 3. To JSON string

+Write a function that returns the JSON representation of an object (string):

+- Prototype: def to_json_string(my_obj):
+- You don’t need to manage exceptions if the object can’t be serialized.